JohnDRO/pyFSM/README.md

 # pyFSM
-Converts an FSM (described into a JSON file) into synthesizable code (HDL).
+Converts a FSM (described into a JSON file) into synthesizable code (HDL).

 Here is an basic FSM example :